 /etc/pki/entitlement/in a single

 You can now import the new certificates to the Uyuni Server, using the instructions in client-configuration:clients-rh-cdn.adoc.

-To register and use CentOS 6, Oracle Linux 6, Red Hat Enterprise Linux 6, or SUSE Linux Enterprise Server with Expanded Support 6 clients, you need to configure the Uyuni Server to support older types of SSL encryption.
+To register and use CentOS 6, Oracle Linux 6, Red Hat Enterprise Linux 6, SUSE Linux Enterprise Server with Expanded Support 6, or SUSE Linux Enterprise Server 11 clients, you need to configure the Uyuni Server to support older types of SSL encryption.

 If you are attempting to register at the command prompt, you see an error like this:

 Repository '<Repository_Name>' is invalid. [|] Valid metadata not found at specified URL(s) Please check if the URIs defined for this repository are pointing to a valid repository.
 Skipping repository '<Repository_Name>' because of the above error.
 Download (curl) error for 'www.example.com': Error code: Unrecognized error Error message: error:1409442E:SSL routines:SSL3_READ_BYTES:tlsv1 alert protocol version

 If you are attempting to register in the Web UI, you see an error like this:

 Rendering SLS 'base:bootstrap' failed: Jinja error: >>> No TLS 1.2 and above for RHEL6 and SLES11.
 Please check your Apache config. ...

 This occurs because Apache requires TLS v1.2, but older operating systems do not support this version of the TLS protocol.

 To fix this error, you need to force Apache on the server to accept a greater range of protocol versions.